Fraunhofer-Institut für Holzforschung, Wilhelm-Klauditz-Institut (WKI) — Germany

 - ✓ Inorganic ceramic surface — no organic coatings

-- ✓ Chemically stable at temperatures far above 67°C
+- ✓ Chemically stable at the panel's operating temperature

 - ✓ No polymer binders on radiating surface